ready4-dev/readyforwhatsnext/content/en/docs/Getting-started/Stakeholders/Funders/_index.md

 - Project
 - Project - stakeholders
 description: >
-  ready4 provides funders with opportunities to improve the quality, breadth and accountability of supports provided to youth mental health [policymakers and system planners](/docs/getting-started/users/planner/).
+  ready4 provides funders with opportunities to improve the quality, breadth and accountability of supports provided to health [policymakers and system planners](/docs/getting-started/users/planner/).
 ---

 There are six main types of funder that can [provide cash and/or in kind support](/docs/contribution-guidelines/contribution-types/funding/) to ready4: